Optional Practical Training

 Be sure to report any of the following changes to the CISS by emailing GA_CISS@bentley.edu within 10 days of the change:

-Traveling during this time should be undertaken with some caution for the following reasons:
+Traveling while your OPT application is pending should be undertaken with some caution for the following reasons:

-• If your OPT application is approved while you are out of the U.S., you will be expected to have your EAD in hand to re-enter the United States.
-USCIS can only send the EAD to a U.S. address.
+- If your OPT application is approved while you are out of the U.S., you will be expected to have your EAD in hand to re-enter the United States.
+USCIS will send your EAD to the U.S. address you indicated in your application.

 If your OPT is pending and you are still a student (before your Form I-20 end date): You can travel outside of the U.S. and return.
 You must carry the usual immigration documents with you, including:

-• Passport valid 6+ months into the future
+- Passport valid for at least 6 months into the future

-If your OPT is pending and you are no longer a student (after your Form I-20 end date), you can travel outside of the U.S. and return.
-You must be cautious in this scenario as USCIS may send you notices about your OPT application.
+If your OPT is pending and you are no longer a student (after your Form I-20 end date): You can travel outside of the U.S. and return with some risk.
+You must be cautious in this scenario, as USCIS may send you notices about your OPT application.
 Check your USCIS account regularly for updates on your OPT application.
-If you have issues re-entering the U.S. at the port of entry, refer to the following information from Immigration and Customs Enforcement.
 You must carry the usual immigration documents with you, including:

-• Passport valid 6+ months into the future
+- Passport valid for at least 6 months into the future

-During your approved OPT period, you can travel outside of the U.S. and return.
+If you are in your approved OPT period: You can travel outside of the U.S. and return.
 You must carry the usual immigration documents with you, including:

-• Passport valid 6+ months into the future
+- Passport valid for at least 6 months into the future

 *Please note that Form I-20 travel signatures are only valid for 6 months during OPT.

 To renew your F-1 visa while on OPT, contact the U.S. Embassy or Consulate in your home country to inquire about the visa renewal process.
-You may be required to schedule a visa appointment, OR you may be able to submit the visa renewal documents by mail.
+You will be required to schedule a visa appointment.

 You must carry the usual immigration documents with you, including:

-• Passport valid 6+ months into the future
+- Passport valid for at least 6 months into the future

-For international students, Social Security Numbers (SSN) are used primarily for tax purposes.
+Social Security Numbers (SSN) are required for all individuals employed in the U.S. They are used primarily for tax purposes.
 They do not serve as proof of employment authorization, but they are needed for your employer to pay you and so that you can pay taxes.
+While you are employed in the U.S., you must follow both immigration regulations and U.S. tax regulations.
+For more information on taxes, please refer to the tax section of our website and Tax Information for International Students.

 Some students may already have an SSN from previous on-campus or CPT employment.
 In this case, you do not need a new SSN for OPT.
 Your SSN will remain the same for all employment in the U.S.